hardwaterhacker/CrazyParser/README.md

 This was originally created to notify security analysts of potential new typosquatted domains that may be used in a phishing attack.
 Security analysts can use this information to enhance monitoring or place blocking in web proxies to prevent access to the phishing domain.

 # CrazyParser files
- - crazyParser.py - Python utility for automating URLCrazy queries
+ - crazyParser.py - Python utility for automating URLCrazy and dnstwist queries
  - mydomains.csv - contains all domains you wish to query for typosquatting
  - knowndomains.csv - contains domains previously identified valid or typosquatted domains